NatureServe-Canada/EBARTools/resources/Readme.txt

 MosaicVer - version of the ecoshape mosaic
 TerrArea - terrestrial area in square metres derived from Commission for Ecological Cooperation "Major Lakes and Reservoirs of North America"
 TotalArea - total area in square metres

-© NatureServe Canada 2020 under CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/)